Psoriasis

 Pustular psoriasis

-This is a rare form that affects the hands, feet, or fingertips.
+This is a rare form that usually affects the hands, feet, or fingertips.
 Pus-filled blisters develop quickly, appearing just hours after the skin first becomes red and tender.

 Erythrodermic psoriasis

 This is the least common form of psoriasis.
 The entire body is covered with a red, peeling rash that can itch and burn intensely.
-This rare form, as mentioned above, can be fatal.

 Treatment Options for Psoriasis: